Your Infertility Diagnosis

 From here, you’ll hopefully get some answers and next steps fairly quickly.

 For that reason, Clomid is typically the first line of defense when you’re having trouble getting pregnant.
-Check out Stage 2: Clomid, for more info on that!
+(And lucky you, I’ve got a whole post dedicated to the Clomid treatment process!)

 *This should go without saying, but this is the internet and therefore it doesn’t: I am not a doctor and you need to consult your doctor about any kind of medical treatment.